najeeb-ur-rahaman/Social-Network-Data-Capture-and-Analysis-Tool/README.md

-# twitterApi
+# Youtube Api
-Get data from twitter API and perform Analysis
+Get data from youtube API and perform Analysis